 Honours: Lancashire League 1892/93; Second Division 1893/94

-John McKenna joined the board when John Houlding formed Liverpool Football Club.
-He didn’t have the title of Secretary, that was essentially the team manager at the time, as that was taken by former vice chairman of Everton, William Barclay, but as the first eleven were chosen by the board McKenna had more influence over who played than the secretary.
+Even though William Edward Barclay, the former Secretary and Vice-Chairman of Everton, had the title Secretary, that was essentially the team manager at the time, the first eleven were chosen by the board.
+Irishman John McKenna, who was the most prominent of boardmembers, had more influence over who played than the secretary.
 Liverpool’s application to join the Football League in their first season was rejected.
 Field Sports claimed someone at Liverpool had made an administrative blunder, only applying for the First Division, but in case they were not elected did not make themselves eligible for the Second Division.
 Most likely this was a mistake on Barclay’s behalf as his job entailed taking care of such documentation.

 Barclay was so described at the time: “A great enthusiast in football management.
 Is a most successful organiser, a fine judge of the great game, and knows everybody in the football world.
 Few men have travelled so much to football matches as he.
 One of Mr John Houlding’s staunchest supporters.
 He is the successful Head Master of the Industrial Schools, Everton Crescent, and is, further, widely known and everywhere esteemed.
 An able man all-round.”
 Barclay was responsible for all kinds of paperwork relating to the running of the team; signing contracts and keeping deadlines.
 When John Houlding gave his board £500 to bring in new players Barclay went on a number of scouting missions to Scotland.